EdDataScienceEES/tutorial-sharkie58/index.md

 body {
 background-color: #1d1c2e;
 }
 This tutorial was designed to help you to boost your confidence in R and RStudio by showing you how you can use RStudio to its full potential with simple tips, tricks and shortcuts!
-It is supposed to make you feel good about your fresh R skills and works best coupled with a pair of headphones :musical_note:
+It is supposed to make you feel good about your fresh R skills and works best coupled with a pair of headphones!

 ### Why do you need this?